Static Data Members in C++ OOP:

 Explanation:

-to track object destruction, and it can be declared as static. showCount()
+countto track object destruction, and it can be declared as static. showCount()is a static member function that accesses thecountvalue using the class nameCounter.- In

 Key Points: